mParticle/docs/src/pages/integrations/attentive/event/index.md

 [Attentive](https://attentivemobile.com/?utm_source=mparticle&utm_medium=integrations&utm_campaign=mparticle-partnership) is a personalized mobile messaging platform that can quickly become a top 3 revenue channel.
 Using real-time behavioral data, Attentive automatically sends engaging text messages at every step of the customer lifecycle.

-<aside>The Attentive Event integration is in Beta.
+<aside>The Attentive Event integration is in [a Beta release](https://docs.mparticle.com/guides/glossary#releases).
 Please reach out to your mParticle and Attentive customer success managers if interested in joining the testing period.</aside>

 ## Prerequisites